jerodb/auth0-react-login-control/README.md

 This is to prevent conflicts with apps using this dependencies.

 &nbsp;
+## Auth0 credentials
+- You need to create an account with [Auth0](https://auth0.com/).
+Then from your Auth0 Dashboard you can get from the *Application Settings* section the aplication details you will need.

+&nbsp;
 ## How to use it
-- First you need to create an account with [Auth0](https://auth0.com/).
-Then from your Auth0 Dashboard you can get the aplication details from the *Application Settings* section.

 - Import **LoginControl** component and place it where you want the login widget to be shown.
 You need to pass a **config** prop to **LoginControl** with an object containing the required Auth0 details. **LoginControl** component automatically takes care of starting, renewing and verifying the user's session.

 ```